pheymin/pheymin/README.md

 **Fullstack Developer**
 📍 Malaysia
 🕒 Oct 2025 – Present
-- Develop and maintain fullstack web applications.
+- Develop and maintain enterprise web applications using Adobe Experience Manager.
-- Collaborate with designers and other developers to ensure cohesive and functional product outcomes.
+- Implement and customize AEM components, templates, dialogs, workflows, and services.
-- Work across frontend (Next.js, React) and backend (Node.js, Supabase, PostgreSQL).
+- Work with Java (OSGi, Sling, JCR) on the backend and Vue.js on the frontend.

 **Freelance Web Developer**
 📍 Remote